Skip to content

 Terminal window

-# Temporarily rename scheduler manifest (this stops it)
+# Temporarily rename scheduler manifest; this stops the static pod.

-# Wait 30 seconds, try to create another pod
+# Wait 30 seconds, then create another pod.

 sleep 30